-The Summer 2014 issue of HAU: Journal of Ethnographic Theory included the article “That’s Enough about Ethnography!”, by Tim Ingold, who is Chair in Social Anthropology at the University of Aberdeen.
+The Summer 2014 issue of HAU included the article “That’s Enough about Ethnography!”, by Tim Ingold, who is Chair in Social Anthropology at the University of Aberdeen.
 What follows is a lightly edited transcript of an interview that contributing editor Susan MacDougall conducted with Ingold about the article and reactions to it.

 Susan MacDougall: In your HAU article, you identify the need for anthropology to “heal the rupture between imagination and everyday life.”
 When you talk about this rupture, you link it to a divorce of fact from theory.
 Can you expand on this notion and why it is important for the future of anthropology?